 There are several types of bike trainers.
 For a beginner, choosing them can be difficult.

-They work on different principles and have different features, resistance types, pros & cons, price ranges, and much more.
+They operate on different principles and offer distinct features, resistance types, pros and cons, price ranges, and more.

 I wrote a fully dedicated guide on How to choose a bike trainer that goes in depth.
 You can read it if you want to learn more details.
 But here is a quick summary:

-• Buy a smart interactive bike trainer if you want to use it with 3rd party apps.
+- Buy a smart, interactive bike trainer if you want to use it with third-party apps.
 It’s more expensive than a wheel-on dumb trainer, but it will take your indoor cycling experience to a whole new level.

-• Buy a dumb wheel-on trainer if you are on a tight budget, and you just want to spin your legs from time to time based on YouTube videos or with free indoor cycling apps.
+- Buy a dumb wheel-on trainer if you are on a tight budget and just want to spin your legs from time to time, based on YouTube videos or with free indoor cycling apps.

 Which Indoor Cycling App to Use?

-Indoor cycling apps like Zwift, ROUVY, or TrainerRoad have a huge share in the popularity of indoor cycling.
+Indoor cycling apps like Zwift, ROUVY, and TrainerRoad have a significant share of the indoor cycling market.

 The question is, which indoor cycling app should you use?
-There are many types of apps that appeal to different groups of people.
+There are many types of apps that appeal to different groups of riders.
 The basic types are:

 I recommend reading my article summarizing the Best indoor cycling apps, where you also learn which one to choose.